United Way 1135

 As an affiliate of SAGE USA (Services and Advocacy for GLBTQI Elders) we receive up-to-the-minute information on research and policy issues that effect older adults and have access to state and national resources.

-The Out Alliance Youth Program is dedicated to empowering LGBTQ+ young people ages 13-20, to reach their fullest potential by providing a safe environment in which to explore their identity, learn important life skills and to develop leadership skills.
+The Out Alliance Youth and Young Adult Program is dedicated to empowering LGBTQ+ young people ages 13-20, to reach their fullest potential by providing a safe environment in which to explore their identity, learn important life skills and to develop leadership skills.

 Renown as the city of Susan B. Anthony and Frederick Douglass, Rochester, NY has a long-standing history of being at the forefront of social justice.
 With the spark of the 1969 Stonewall Riots in New York City, Rochester quickly rose to the challenge once again with the birth of the gay rights movement.